nrgreenup/jekyll-now/in_progress/2018-08-28-Predicting-Customer-Churn-with-Python.md

 df[scale_vars] = scaler.fit_transform(df[scale_vars])
 df[scale_vars].describe()
 ```
 Lastly, I binarize all binary variables using `LabelEncoder` from `sklearn.preprocessing` and one-hot encode multi-class categorical variables using `get_dummies` from `pandas`.
 One-hot encoding is one method of preparing categorical variables so that they can be properly utilized by machine learning algorithms.
-For any categorical variable with some number of levels *d*, one-hot encoding returns *d* binary variables, one each for every level of the original categorical variable.
-For instance, encoding a categorical measure of political partisanship (Democrat, Republican, Independent, Other) would return 4 binary variables, one each for Democrat, Republican, Independent, and other.
+For any categorical variable with some number of levels *d*, one-hot encoding returns *d* binary variables, one each for every level of the original multi-class categorical variable.
+For instance, encoding a categorical measure of political partisanship (Democrat, Republican, Independent, Other) would return 4 binary variables, one each for Democrat, Republican, Independent, and Other.
 ```python
 ## Binarize binary variables
 df_enc = df.copy()